stonybrook-lin539/main/source/background/08_relations/03_linear_orders.md

 Trichotomy is not a meaningful restriction on weak partial orders because every weak partial order is already trichotomous by virtue of being reflexive.

 ::: exercise
-Explain in intuitive terms why this holds.
+Explain in intuitive terms why reflexivity implies trichotomy.
 :::

 Instead, the step from a weak partial order to a weak linear order requires the stronger property of **connexity**.